In collaboration with Eden, we're planting up to 2.5 million new trees in Madagascar, in our own forest.

 Almost everyone agrees that forests play a key role if we are to cope with the climate crisis in any way.

-Ever since we started RenSti, we have been repeatedly recommended by various experts to support the forests.
-This is also why we have two forest projects in our project portfolio right now.
+Ever since we started Climaider, we have been repeatedly recommended by various experts to support the forests.
+This is also why we earlier financed our two trees projects: TIST and Kariba.

 But even though everyone agrees on the importance of forests, there is a problem: Trees are not very suitable for generating CO2 credits.

-It’s possible, but cumbersome.
+It’s possible, but difficult.
 If you burn a ton of gas, it is burned.
-It’s gone and can never come back, you can guarantee.
+It’s gone and can never come back - that you can guarantee.

-So far, we have supported forest projects of the highest caliber.
+So far, we have supported forest projects of the highest quality.
 Regular checks and many, many precautions ensured that the forests were left standing and that in the event that something happened to a tree, we were guaranteed that another would be replanted in its place.
-We did this because it The most important thingfor us in Climaider is that you can count on our projects removing the CO2 they need.
+We did this because it The most important thing for us in Climaider is that you can count on our projects removing the CO2 we promise.

-That is why we have now decided in Climaider, in future, to remove all CO2 through climate projects where there can be no doubt – as in the example of the gas being burned off and therefore gone forever.
+That is why we remove do all of our offsetting through climate projects where there can be no doubt – E.g. gas being burned off and therefore is gone forever.
 It is your guarantee that your carbon footprint will always be removed.
 But on top of that, we plant trees through Eden.
 By not counting the trees in the CO2 accounts, we avoid having to spend so much money on control and can therefore plant far more trees than before – but without compromising.

 Ca. 80% of the trees we plant through Eden survive.
 But when you consider that the trees themselves spread their seeds and replant, it actually ends up with each tree ending up in 3 living trees.
 So, for example, if you plant 15 trees a month through your membership, it will eventually become 45 trees.